 We've added new pages containing scavenger hunt ideas for work-from-home teams.
 Create a GooseChase account to start running a virtual/remote team-building scavenger hunt through our app today!

-If you're already using GooseChase to run your scavenger hunt, you can click the link at the bottom of each section below to add the missions to your account as a duplicate game and access them from the "My Previous Missions" Tab in the game setup menu!
+If you're already using GooseChase to run your scavenger hunt, you can click the blue button below to add the missions to your account as a duplicate game.
 Still planning your scavenger hunt on paper?
 Click here to find out about how easy it is to plan your next event on the GooseChase platform!

 Office Scavenger Hunt Idea Set 1: Include Clues That Lead to Personal Interaction

 Aside from the closest of team members, it can often be difficult to break down the professional facade in an office setting and create strong personal connections with coworkers.
 Adding scavenger hunt missions that specifically encourage interaction will give even the shyest of wallflowers an incentive to step out of their comfort zone.

 - Bilingual Ensemble - Find somebody that speaks another language and ask them to teach your team a song in that language.
 Take a video of your team singing it together!